maker-ATOM/Robonautica-AMR/README.md

 [Video Reference](https://github.com/maker-ATOM/robonautica_mapping/tree/master/media)

+> Task 2 documentation

 ## Task Completed

 - [x] Spawn at the origin of the environment
 - [x] Teleoperate the robot and map the environment.
+- [ ] localization for SLAM

 ## Task pending